diasdmhub/Zabbix_Out_of_The_Box/install/install_list.md

 It is advisable to plan ahead when deploying Zabbix in a production environment.
 [The official documentation](https://www.zabbix.com/documentation/current/en) is always the main source of information.

-These are common steps to deploy a stable Zabbix monitoring environment.
+To help planning the environment, these are common steps to reach a stable Zabbix monitoring environment.
 They are not in any particular order, but in a logical manner from a requeriments perspective from one step to another.

 <BR>